nicky2pc/fhevm-zamimals/README.md

-# FHEVM Hardhat Template
+# Zamimals – FHEVM Hardhat Template

-A Hardhat-based template for developing Fully Homomorphic Encryption (FHE) enabled Solidity smart contracts using the FHEVM protocol by Zama.
+A Hardhat-based template for developing **Fully Homomorphic Encryption (FHE)** enabled Solidity smart contracts for the **Zamimals on-chain game**, using the **FHEVM protocol by Zama**.

+This template provides the smart contract foundation for minting **confidential NFTs** with encrypted game scores stored on-chain and decrypted only by the owner.

 ## Quick Start